How To Stop Brakes From Squeaking Without Taking Tire Off? [No More Noise!]

 3. Lubricate Caliper Pins

-Next, use a cotton rag to remove all the old grease and dirt from the pin.
-Ensure that you clean all the nooks and crannies.
-You can use a toothbrush or a wire brush to remove any stubborn grime or debris.
+Use a cotton rag to get all the old grease and dirt off the pin.
+Clean all the nooks and crannies good.
+You can use a toothbrush or wire brush to get hard stuff off.

 Lastly, lubricate the sliding pin with a lubricant.
 I would recommend this one.
 If too much lubricant is applied to the slide pins, air can be trapped at the end of the pin creating an “air spring”.
 This condition causes the caliper/pad assembly to drag on the rotor.